carmandale/oracle/docs/manual-tests.md

 ## Test Cases

+### Quick browser port smoke

+- `./runner pnpm test:browser` — launches headless Chrome and checks the DevTools endpoint is reachable.
+Set `BROWSER_TEST_PORT` to reuse a fixed port (handy if you already opened a firewall rule).

 ### Lightweight Browser CLI (manual exploration)

 Before running any agent-driven debugging, you can rely on the TypeScript CLI in `scripts/browser-tools.ts`: